-Black Friday is 85 days away now that it's September, and the popular US shopping holiday will break new records in 2015, according to financial analysts, even with a downturned economy.
+Black Friday deals in the US launch next month, now that it's October, and America's popular shopping "holiday" will break new records in 2015, according to financial analysts.

-Forget Amazon Prime Day.
-On Black Friday a year ago, websites crashed, sales records were smashed and shoppers ravenously scooped up deals on tech, video games and clothing in what was in many countries the biggest weekend of online shopping in history.
+You won't be disappointed if you're a bargain hunter - and you won't be alone.
+On Black Friday a year ago, websites crashed, sales records were smashed and shoppers ravenously scooped up deals on tech, video games and clothing in what was in many countries was the biggest weekend of online shopping in history.

 Adobe crunched the numbers and reported that on Black Friday in the US last year consumers spent a record-breaking $2.4 billion - up an extraordinary 24% on the previous year.

 Walmart-owned ASDA stores moved 8,000 TVs before breakfast and made 130 sales every second throughout the day, while GAME's website was selling PS4 and Xbox One consoles to British gamers at a rate of 3,600 per hour.

 It was an international spending frenzy the like of which the internet had never seen before.
 Black Friday in 2015 is only going to get bigger and start sooner.
 The countdown is on for the unofficial November 1 launch.

 What happened on Black Friday last year?

 The numbers were so big that websites fell over like Victorian ladies on a hot day, with HP, Best Buy, Currys, Tesco, Argos, Boots and Game's websites all requiring smelling salts.

 Online retailers in the US slowed to a crawl, as deal-happy consumers sucked up all of the bandwidth and Amazon Lighting Deals vanished or expired before their eyes.